 Jus Mundi's Coverage

-Jus Mundi has the most comprehensive collection of more than 25 thousand public international law, ISDS, and commercial arbitration documents, as well as over 4 thousand treaties.
+Jus Mundi has the most comprehensive collection with more than 35 thousand public international law, ISDS, and commercial arbitration documents, as well as more than 4 thousand treaties.

 All awards and decisions have been converted from a poor quality PDF format to a high-quality paragraph-structured document with an interactive table of contents.

-We collect the primary sources of international law divided into international treaties and international cases.
+We collect the primary sources of international law divided into international treaties and international cases, our two main databases.

 At Jus Mundi, you can find all publicly available Bilateral Investment Treaties, Free Trade Agreements (at least the Investment Chapters), and major Multilateral Agreements (e.g. Vienna Convention on the Law of Treaties or Energy Charter).

-- For Public International Law we have gathered more than 13000 Inter-State documents (ICJ, ITLOS, WTO, Inter-State Arbitration) from institutions databases and from the UN Report of International Arbitral Awards.
-Thanks to it, we were able to collect about 1000 decisions from Mixed Commissions important for such questions of customary international law like dual nationality, damages, etc.
+For Public International Law we have gathered more than 13.000 Inter-State documents (ICJ, ITLOS, WTO, Inter-State Arbitration) from institutions databases and from the UN Report of International Arbitral Awards.
+Thanks to it, we were able to collect almost 1000 decisions from Mixed Commissions important for such questions of customary international law like dual nationality, damages, etc.

-How did we gather the Commercial arbitration data on Jus Mundi?
+How do we gather the Commercial arbitration data on Jus Mundi?

 Jus Mundi gathers its commercial arbitration data from two main sources: